lukapopijac/pocket-cube-optimal-solver/README.md

 short, IDA* works similarly like a regular iterative deepening search, but instead of exploring every node, it utilizes heuristics to prune some branches in the search three.
-As such it is very memory efficient and it provides an optimal solution as long as the heuristics is admissible.
+As such it is very memory efficient and it provides an optimal solution as long as the heuristics is [admissible][3].

 Heuristic calculation is done using pattern database.
-For each state of the cube, pattern can be extracted and value for it can be found in the pattern database.
-That value represents minimum number of moves required to solve the cube starting from the corresponding state.
-It is always preferable to have bigger values as it would lead to better performance, but that also implies bigger database in general.
-The pattern database used in this project was selected to preserve good performances without using too much of memory.
+For each state of the cube, the pattern can be extracted and its value can be found in the pattern database.
+That value represents the minimum number of moves required to solve the cube starting from the corresponding state.
+It is always preferable to have larger values as it would lead to better performance, but that also implies bigger database in general.
+The pattern database used in this project was selected to preserve good performance without using too much of memory.

-IDA* search uses heuristics to prune branches which are guaranteed to lack a solution withing allowed depth.
-As heuristic calculation made with pattern databases is not [consistent][3], it is possible to have a situation where IDA* will explore too much of a subtree of seemingly good node with small heuristic value that too much underestimate the real distance to the solution.
+IDA* search uses heuristics to prune branches which are guaranteed to lack a solution within the allowed depth.
+As heuristic calculation made with pattern databases is not [consistent][4], it is possible to have a situation where IDA* will explore too much of a subtree of seemingly good node with small heuristic value that too much underestimate the real distance to the solution.

-To improve the IDA* search in this regard, I adjusted the search algorithm with few changes that provide more efficient pruning.
+To improve the IDA* search in this regard, I adjusted the search algorithm to provide more efficient pruning.
 I will explain the main idea with the following example.

-Assume that we have a part of the search tree that looks like in the picture below, and assume that the maximum depth is 8.
+Assume that a part of the search tree looks like in the picture below, and assume that the maximum depth is `8`.
 Nodes `A`, `B` and `C` are positioned at depths `3`, `4` and `5`, respectively.
 Heuristic values of these nodes obtained from the pattern databases are `h(A)=5`, `h(B)=4` and `h(C)=8`.

 ```
 depth